mvdwetering/huesyncbox/README.md

 ## Updating from before version 2.0

-The 2.0 version is a complete rewrite to allow for multiple entities and modernize the integration in general, however it is a big breaking change.
+Version 2.0 is a complete rewrite, enabling multiple entities and modernizing the integration.
+It is a breaking change, but no functionality is lost—features have just moved.

-See the [release notes for 2.0.0](https://github.com/mvdwetering/huesyncbox/releases/tag/v2.0.0) for more details on the changes and migration.
+See the [release notes for 2.0.0](https://github.com/mvdwetering/huesyncbox/releases/tag/v2.0.0) for migration details.

-No functionality is lost it just moved to a different place.